 But as research points out, the ketogenic diet is safe for athletes even in the long-term .
 These studies examined its safety in ultra-endurance, high-intensity, and weight-sensitive sports.
 We're sure the same holds true for extreme sports as well.

-However, you have to follow this diet correctly if you want to leverage on its benefits and reduce any risks.
+However, you have to follow this diet correctly if you want to make use of its benefits and reduce any risks.
 Dieting mishaps could lead to fluctuating blood sugar levels, weight gain, and poor muscle recovery.
 Make sure you're well informed about ketogenic diets for athletes and consider following a cyclical or targeted ketogenic diet, both of which seem to be more suitable for the highly-active athlete.

 All athletes can benefit from utilizing fat as their primary fuel — extreme sports athletes included.
 Because when glycogen stores start to run low, your body has to rely on fat for energy.
 The better your body is adapted to using this energy, the better your performance.